Terms and Conditions

 Basically, we consider accounts subject to Admin-initiated deletion due to zero activity are those accounts that have been registered for over a year without submitting any approved content (i.e. a waterfall review, a user reply, or a comment to another user).

-In all cases of Admin-initiated deletion, we will attempt to contact the user via email to inform him/her of the account status.
+In the cases of Admin-initiated deletion, we may attempt to contact the user via email to inform him/her of the account status, but contact is not guaranteed.

-In the absence of mitigating action, then we will delete the affected accounts during one of our maintenance cycles.
+In the absence of mitigating action, then we will delete the affected accounts during one of our maintenance cycles, which can occur without warning.

 That said, if you feel there’s room for improvement on the usability of this website (especially when it pertains to the user submitting content or the account standing is affected as a result), please contact us.